mariolatiffathy/krabssy-daemon/README.md

 5. Create a MySQL/MariaDB database and import the SQL file you can find in `/sql/daemondb.sql` of this repository.

-6. Edit `/fabitmanage-daemon/config/daemon.ini` to suit your needs, and make sure to put the daemon database credentials too.
+6. Edit `/krabssy-daemon/config/daemon.ini` to suit your needs, and make sure to put the daemon database credentials too.

-7. Start the daemon service by typing `service fabitmanaged start`
+7. Start the daemon service by typing `service krabssyd start`

 8. Create a new daemon key in the `daemon_keys` table of the daemon database.
-The daemon key is needed for the FabitManage Panel.
+The daemon key is needed for the Krabssy Panel.

 # Notes
 - All the tests were done on Debian 10
-- The FabitManage Daemon will override any cgroups configurations and rules on the system.
-So you can't use the FabitManage Daemon with another thing that uses cgroups on the same system.
+- The Krabssy Daemon will override any cgroups configurations and rules on the system.
+So you can't use the Krabssy Daemon with another thing that uses cgroups on the same system.